edgedelta/docs/docs/configuration/inputs.md

       group_id: "my-group"
 ```

+***

 ## Execs \(Scripted Input\)

-If enabled, the Execs Input allows you to specify a command, set of commands, or scripts to have executed on a given frequency by the service.
-The output of the script is then consumed by the service, similar to any other input type.
+This input type allows you to specify a command, set of commands, or scripts to have executed on a given frequency by Edge Delta.
+Then, the output of the script is  consumed by the service, similar to any other input type.

+> **Note**
+>
-**Note**: If the command is a single line, the command can be provided directly in the command parameter, without the need for the script section.
-If a script is preferred, provide the scripting type / value for the command parameter, and the script inline \(see third example below\).
+> If the command is a single line, then the command can be provided directly in the command parameter without the need for the script section.
+> If a script is preferred, then inline, you can provide the scripting type / value for the command parameter.
+>   * Review the third example below.

+> **Note**
+>
-A saved script can also be referenced directly via the command parameter \(see second example below\).
+> A saved script can also be referenced directly via the command parameter.
+>   * Review the second example below.

 ```yaml
   execs: